The Erie (West) occurrence is located at an elevation of 1080 metres, approximately 2 kilometres northeast of Erie Lake.

-The area of the Erie occurrence is underlain by siltstone and conglomerate of the Archibald Formation and argillite and siltstone of the Hall Formation, both of the Lower Jurassic, Rossland Group.
-The northwest trending Erie Creek fault forms the boundary of the two formations east of Erie Lake with the Hall Formation on the east.
-A small mass of granitic rock of the Middle to Late Jurassic Nelson Intrusions disrupts the strata to the immediate north.
-The location of two adits are marked on Map 1145A just east of the Erie Creek fault in Hall Formation rocks.
+The area is underlain by siltstone and conglomerate of the Archibald Formation and argillite and siltstone of the Hall Formation, both of the Lower Jurassic, Rossland Group.
+The northwest-trending Erie Creek fault forms the boundary of the two formations east of Erie Lake with the Hall Formation to the east.
+A small mass of granitic rock of the Middle to Upper Jurassic Nelson Intrusions disrupts the strata to the immediate north.
+The locations of two adits are marked on Map 1145A just east of the Erie Creek fault in Hall Formation rocks.

 Locally, schistose rocks host a vein, up to 60 centimetres wide, containing galena, sphalerite and chalcopyrite mineralization in a siliceous gangue.